matiaspakua/tech.notes.io/README.md

 13. Clean Architecture.
 Just rearrange the code for clarity.
 14. Git.
 Keep the repository clear with semantic versioning, changelog and readme.
 15. Testing.
 Drafting a testing strategy.
+16. XTREM TDD.
+A knowledge base for software engineer